 Todorov, Tzvetan.
 Mikhail Bakhtin: The Dialogic Principle, Theory and History of Literature.
 London, University of Minneapolis Press, 1995.

-Voloshinov, V.N.
+Voloshinov, Valentin.N.
 “Discourse in Life and Discourse in Poetry.”
 Zvezda.
 1926, pp. 231–2.

 ———.
 Marxism and the Philosophy of Language.
 Translated by Ladislav and Titunik, New York, Seminar Press, 1973.